dragonoverlord3000/Azure-favicon-CE/README.md

 2. Add support for more, related sites e.g. DevOps

-3. Add toggle button to popup.js for turning extension on/off at specific sites
+3. Add toggle button to popup for turning extension on/off at specific sites